What Everyone Needs To Know About Green House Cleaning

 The green movement gained traction in the 1970s giving birth to the EPA (Environmental Protection Agency), which passed numerous environmental acts during this time.
 In 1970 the first Earth Day was celebrated, focusing on environmental protection.
 The 1970s also saw the creation of Tom’s of Maine, a brand that created natural products and promoted a natural, environmentally friendly way of life.

-In the 1980s, a series of EPA acts were passed along with the publication of the first Green Consumer Guide and the start of the Seventh Generation plant-based household product brand in 1988.
+In the 1980s, the EPA passed a series of acts along with the publication of the first Green Consumer Guide and the start of the Seventh Generation plant-based household product brand in 1988.

 Since the 1980s, the idea of green living, green products and services, and green cleaning have gained substantial popularity and made “green” a household word.